AdobeDocs/campaign-classic.pt-BR/help/workflow/using/update-data.md

 * **[!UICONTROL Disable audit]**.
 * **[!UICONTROL Empty the destination value if the source value is empty (NULL)]**.
 Essa opção é selecionada automaticamente por padrão.
 * **[!UICONTROL Update all columns with matching names]**.
-* Especifique as condições que consideram elementos de origem usando uma expressão no campo **[!UICONTROL Enable if]**.
+* Specify conditions that consider source elements using an expression in the **[!UICONTROL Enabled if]** field.
 * Especifica condições que consideram duplicatas usando uma expressão.
-Se selecionar a opção **[!UICONTROL Ignore records which concern the same target]**, somente o primeiro item na lista de expressões será considerado.
+If you check the **[!UICONTROL Ignore records which concern the same target]** option, only the first in the list of expressions will be considered.

 **[!UICONTROL Generate an outbound transition]**